lix-project/lix/doc/manual/src/contributing/hacking.md

 ### Build process

 Releases have a precomputed `rl-MAJOR.MINOR.md`, and no `rl-next.md`.
-Set `buildUnreleasedNotes = true;` in `flake.nix` to build the release notes on the fly.
+Development releases have a generated `rl-next.md`.

-## Adding experimental or deprecated features, global settings, or builtins
+# Adding experimental or deprecated features, global settings, or builtins

 Experimental and deprecated features, global settings, and builtins are generally referenced both in the code and in the documentation.
 To prevent duplication or divergence, they are defined in data files, and a script generates the necessary glue.
 The data file format is similar to the release notes: it consists of a YAML metadata header, followed by the documentation in Markdown format.

-### Experimental or deprecated features
+## Experimental or deprecated features

 Experimental and deprecated features support the following metadata properties:
 * `name` (required): user-facing name of the feature, to be used in `nix.conf` options and on the command line.